-Every year, Canpotex reliably delivers approximately 12 million tonnes of potash from Saskatchewan, Canada to approximately 40 overseas countries.
+Every year, Canpotex reliably delivers over 13 million tonnes of potash from Saskatchewan, Canada to approximately 40 overseas countries.
 Potash is one of Canada’s largest exports, and we are proud to be one of Canada’s top exporters and Saskatchewan’s top overseas exporter.

-Since its founding, Canpotex has shipped more than 250 million tonnes of potash to more than 60 overseas countries.
+Since its founding, Canpotex has shipped approximately 300 million tonnes of potash to almost 70 overseas countries.
 Our five largest markets (Brazil, China, India, Indonesia, and Malaysia) account for approximately 75% of Canpotex’s annual potash exports.

 Canpotex works with integrity, honesty and respect.
 Integrity is one of our key company values, and our employees ensure that each sale is conducted with those high standards.
 Our diverse team is culturally competent and conducts business in a way that respects the customs of our customers, taking into consideration a variety of international laws, cultures, languages and social norms.

 Canpotex potash has been vital in helping Brazilian crops—such as soybean, corn, sugarcane, coffee, and biofuels—improve their soil health and crop yields.
 Potash has been identified as one of the key fertilizer nutrients that have helped Brazil’s potassium-deficient soils.

 Brazil is the largest international potash import market and Canpotex’s largest market.
 Potash is also Canada’s largest export to Brazil.

 China is the world’s second largest potash importer, using more fertilizer than any other country.
 Canpotex has helped educate its customers in China on how best to use potash to increase crop yields and improve food production through various farmer education programs.
 Since 1983, we have invested over US $30 million in these programs.